CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 			Column 3:    3, 6, 9, #
 		void isr_col4(void):
 			Column 4:    A, B, C, D
+		void isrA_StartTimer(void):
+			ISR for when A is pressed
+		void isrB_StopTimer(void):
+			ISR for when B is pressed
+		void isrD_SetTimer(void):
+			ISR for when D is pressed

 ----------
 API and Built In Elements Used
 ----------
 Header File: mbed.h
 	InterruptIn
-		Creates an interrupt triggered by an outside source (e.g. the matrix keypad) API List: https://os.mbed.com/docs/mbed-os/v6.15/apis/index.html
+		Creates an interrupt triggered by an outside source (e.g. the matrix keypad) Timeout
+		Sets up an interupt to be executed after a certain amount of time.
+	Ticker
+		Sets up an interrupt to be continuously repeated at a specified time interval.
+	EventQueue
+		Moves events into a queue to be executed later.
+Allows functions that aren't ISR-safe to be used.
+	API List: https://os.mbed.com/docs/mbed-os/v6.15/apis/index.html

 Header File: 1802.h		(CSE321 LCD API)